Find Trade Colleges

 Read More…

 Minnesota West Community and Technical College came in at #6 in this year’s edition of the Most Popular Online Mental & Social Health Services Trade Schools in the Plains States Region ranking.
-Minnesota West is a small public school located in the remote town of Granite Falls.
+Minnesota West is a small public school located in the town of Granite Falls.

 #8